martinvks/masters-thesis-docker/README.md

 ## Frontend

 The source code for the frontend docker images are in the `./frontend` folder.
-They are based on the official docker images provided by the vendors and configured to:
+The frontends are configured to:

 - Enable downstream HTTP/2
 - Enable downstream HTTP/3 (if supported)